neufieldrobotics/NeuROAM/docs/checklists.md

 1. Disk space: run `df -h` to check that there is enough disk space on the payload.
    - TODO: We should have at least 100 GB of free space on the payload.
-   - If there is not enough space, please offload data from previous experiments.
+   - If there is not enough space, please offload data from previous experiments to the storage server.
 2. TODO: chrony/ptp status
 3. Connectivity checks: try to ping every robot.
 You can use the script `ping_robots.sh` to do this.
    - If a robot is not reachable, check the network connection and make sure the robot is powered on.